 Hazardous Waste Management

-Aerospace and defence product manufacturing may generate hazardous process waste, including, but not limited to, heavy metals and wastewater treatment sludge.
-Entities face regulatory and operational challenges in managing waste, as some wastes are subject to regulations pertaining to their transport, treatment, storage, and disposal.
-Waste management strategies include reduced generation, effective treatment and disposal, and recycling and recovery, where possible.
-Such activities, while requiring initial investment or operating costs, can lower entities’ long-term cost structure and mitigate the risk of remediation liabilities or regulatory penalties.
+Aerospace and defence product manufacturing may generate hazardous process waste, which may include heavy metals and wastewater treatment sludge.
+Entities face regulatory and operational challenges in managing waste, since some wastes are subject to regulations pertaining to their transport, treatment, storage and disposal.
+Waste management strategies include reduced generation, effective treatment and disposal, and recycling and recovery, when possible.
+Such activities, although requiring initial investment or operating costs, may reduce an entity’s long-term cost structure and mitigate remediation liabilities or regulatory penalties.

-Entities in the Aerospace & Defence industry may develop sensitive military and advanced aviation products, and entities in this industry may therefore be at a high risk for cyber attacks.
-A data security breach can be costly for an entity and its clients when information systems are compromised.
-Ensuring data security may require aerospace and defence entities to invest in research and development and increase capital expenditures in the short to medium term to improve the security of their systems and their products.
-Significant or frequent disruptions or security breaches may result in regulatory action, legal action, or adversely impact revenues and brand value.
+Entities in the Aerospace & Defence industry may develop sensitive military and advanced aviation products, and entities in this industry therefore may be at risk for cyber-attacks.
+A data security breach may be costly for an entity and its clients when information systems are compromised.
+Ensuring data security may require aerospace and defence entities to invest in research and development and increase capital expenditures in the short to medium term to improve the security of systems and products.
+Significant or frequent disruptions or security breaches may result in regulatory action, legal action, or adversely affect revenues and brand value.

-Product safety is an important consideration for aerospace and defence entities given the industry’s key role in commercial aviation and military operations.
-Product safety incidents could result in financial impacts, including increased costs, regulatory penalties, or brand-value impacts that could adversely affect market share.
-Additionally, counterfeit components have been found in the aerospace and defence supply chain, increasing the risk of safety incidents due to low product quality.
-Through product design, supplier vetting, and ongoing customer engagement involving maintenance and accident investigations, entities in this industry can ensure the safety of their products over the long term, mitigating potential financial consequences such as revenue loss due to repeated safety incidents or recalls.
+Product safety is an important consideration for aerospace and defence entities given the industry’s important role in commercial aviation and military operations.
+Product safety incidents could result in financial impacts, including increased costs, regulatory penalties or brand-value impacts that could affect market share adversely.
+Additionally, counterfeit components have been found in the aerospace and defence supply chain, increasing the risk of safety incidents because of low product quality.
+Through product design, supplier vetting and customer engagement involving maintenance and accident investigations, entities in this industry may ensure the safety of their products over the long term, mitigating potential financial consequences such as revenue loss because of repeated safety incidents or recalls.